Ferrie Bodde: Swansea City

 His next comeback took place on 27 February 2010 at home to Peterborough United, where he once again suffered a recurrence of his injury and limped off after 28 minutes.
 After undergoing a second major operation which saw him miss the whole of Swansea's promotion winning 2010–11 season, Bodde signed a new one-year contract with Swansea following the club's return to the top flight.

 After completing the early part of pre-season, Bodde started his first game for 18 months in a friendly against Port Talbot Town in July 2011.
 He showed flashes of his old brilliance in a brief cameo, including setting up Craig Beattie in a 3–1 victory, before being substituted after only 14 minutes, which at the time was cited as a precaution against further injuries.

 However, in September, having not featured again, he underwent a third operation with keyhole surgery carried out on his problematic knee to clear away cartilage.

 In January 2012, Bodde made his first appearance following his latest surgery, playing 45 minutes in a reserve team game against Hereford United.
 This was followed by 60 minutes for the reserves in a behind-closed-doors game against West Bromwich Albion on 24 January.
-Having sent scouts to the West Brom game it was reported that Sheffield Wednesday boss Gary Megson was weighing up a loan bid for Bodde.
+Having sent scouts to the West Brom game, it was reported that Sheffield Wednesday boss Gary Megson was weighing up a loan bid for Bodde.

 On 1 February, Bodde started his third comeback game in a match against Arsenal reserves at Parc y Scarlets.
-Scheduled to play another hour of football Bodde suffered an injury to his other knee after just two minutes and had to be carried from the pitch following a seemingly innocuous challenge.
+Scheduled to play another hour of football, Bodde suffered an injury to his other knee after just two minutes and had to be carried from the pitch following a seemingly innocuous challenge.
 He was immediately flown back to Netherlands for tests which revealed he had ruptured the anterior cruciate ligament in his right knee and would require another operation that could leave him out for at least six months.

-On 9 May, Swansea chairman Huw Jenkins said that Bodde's surgeon was still to decide whether the operation was needed and that the club would decide on his future at the end of the season.
+On 9 May, Swansea chairman Huw Jenkins said that Bodde's surgeon had yet to decide whether the operation was needed and that the club would decide on his future at the end of the season.
 But on 1 June, it was reported that Bodde had been released by Swansea City and wasn't on the retained list provided by the club to the Premier League.